mirzazeyrek/mirza-related-posts/README.md

-# mirza-related-posts
+# Mirza Related Posts - MRP v1.0
 An ajax based related posts plug-in for wordpress.
+Simple, fast and secure :)

 For install download zip file from here: